KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 OpenID Self Issued Identifiers provides a way for a user to exercise fine grained control over who can see their identifier as well as have access to their personal resources even as their current authenticators become inadequate to the task for any reason.

+### 5.2 Subject Identifier

 The existing [OIDC] core spec makes the SUB in the self-issued section 7 a key ID which makes it different than any other part of the spec, and actually in violation of some of the other assertions about the SUB in that doc.
-We should at least consider a breaking change to let the SUB serve as a real subject ID.
-The alternate is to leave it as a key ID and the the PUID described below act in the original meaning of ID.
-This spec assumes that the user ID is long lived.
+This document will consider that a key id can still be used in this sense, but adds a minor breaking change to say that the key MUST NOT include a colon (":").
+Then any URL can be used to allow the SUB serve as a real subject ID.
+In particular this allows a `did:` URL prefix to refer to the [DID-CORE].
+This URL must provide a method to securely recover the key(s) that are used to this the [OIDC] JWT.

-The other potential breaking change would be the use of a different redirection method in place of, or as well as, the self-issue.me in the core spec.
+The other potential breaking change would be the use of a different redirection method in place of, or as well as, the self-issued.me in the core spec.

-### 5.2 Recovery
+### 5.3 Recovery

 This specification assumes that the user has continuing needs to use their identifiers to access their personal resources, even as the authentication factors become obsolete or are lost.
 The following are some of the known problems with loss of use of an authentication factor include:
 * 1 The device holding the authentication factor is lost.